 We are happy to announce the birth of our latest creation, Aluminalis, a sixteen-legged walking creature.

 Aluminalis is pronounced Ah-lumin-alis.
 Her full scientific species name is actually Animaris Aluminalis.
 We derived the name from the word aluminum.
 As far as we know, she is the only species of the Animaris genus that evolved entirely out of machined aluminum components.
-Be sure to watch the video, which Camille and I put together.
+Be sure to watch the video.
 Read below for a species description, evolution, and behavior.
 At the end of this post, we discuss the original inspiration for Aluminalis.

 Aluminalis is about 6″ tall and 22″ wide.
 She consists of a central thorax and two multi-legged sides.
 Each side is driven by a motor, which drives a pinion gear, which drives a main gear, which drives a four-section crankshaft, which drives a complex set of linkages, which drives the legs.
 The four crankshaft sections on each side are 90-degrees out of phase with each other so that at least one pair is always firmly on the ground.
 This is accomplished because the crankshaft is square rather than round.
 As the motor rotates the crankshaft, the legs loop through a tear-dropped-shaped stepping motion similar to a horse’s gait, causing Aluminalis to walk similar to other animals.
 Aluminalis changes direction by putting more or less power to the motor on each side.
 To go forward, she puts equal power to each motor.
 To go left, she gives the right motor more power than the left motor.
 And so on.
 Aluminalis can also go backwards and pivot in place.